 Our review of DSAT inspection findings supports the concern that entities may not identify all potential observations through their internal inspections.
 Specifically, we determined that on several occasions, DSAT identified observations for inspection standards for which the entity did not identify any observations.
 In contrast, there were no instances for which the entity identified an observation for a regulatory section and DSAT did not.
-In addition, entities in our review identified observations, on average, for approximately one inspection standards.31 Exhibit 3 compares the number of entities that identified observations and the number of entities for which DSAT identified observations.
+In addition, entities in our review identified observations, on average, for approximately one inspection standard, while DSAT identified observations, on average, for five inspection standards.31 Exhibit 3 compares the number of entities that identified observations and the number of entities for which DSAT identified observations.
 Appendix G provides more information about the 10 inspection standards for which both DSAT and entities identified observations.

 31 Entities that conduct their internal inspections after DSAT's registration renewal inspection may not identify observations for the same inspection standard as DSAT because the issues that led to observations were corrected after the DSAT inspection, leaving no observations for the entity to identify.
 About one-third of the entities in our review (6 of 20) conducted their internal inspection after DSAT's inspection.
 These entities conducted their inspections, on average, 6.7 months after DSAT's inspection (ranging from 2.3 to 10.4 months after).
 In contrast, 14 of 20 entities conducted their internal inspections before DSAT's inspection.
 These entities conducted their inspections, on average, approximately 3.3 months before DSAT's inspection, ranging from 13 days to 10 months before.
 Therefore, these 14 entities had an opportunity to identify observations before DSAT identified them but did not.
 For 5 of these 14 entities, DSAT identified observations regarding inspection standards that were not included in the documentation of the entities' annual internal inspections.
-This demonstrates that DSAT identified observations regarding inspections may not even have been inspecting or had not documented their inspection.
+This demonstrates that DSAT identified observations regarding inspection standards for which these 5 entities may not even have been inspecting or had not documented their inspection.